cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/README.md

 2) 10-708-probabilistic-graphical-models-coursepage folder - the relevant html files for the above complete html document.

-3) homework-assignments folder - contains 4 homework assignment materials.
+3) homework-assignments folder - contains 4 homework assignment materials*.

-4) lecture-slides folder - contains all the lecture slides in PDF form.
+4) lecture-slides folder - contains all the lecture slides in PDF form*.
 File names have been "cleaned" and associated with a date for ease of association to the main course page.

 5) lecture-sldies-annotated folder - contains version of the lecture slides that have been